-Choosing the right health insurance plan is something often struggled with—wanting to ensure sufficient coverage in the event of illness or accident, yet not overpaying for unneeded benefits.
-Lively, a health start-up that allows individuals to manage their health savings accounts, prioritizes the need for optimized health care spending for maximized savings.
+Choosing the right health insurance plan is something often struggled with — wanting to ensure sufficient coverage in the event of illness or accident, yet not overpay for unneeded benefits.
+Lively, a health startup that allows individuals to manage their health savings accounts (HSAs), prioritizes the need for optimized health care spending for maximized savings.

 In efforts to find your optimal plan, Lively suggests that there are many demographics where a high-deductible health plan could make sense.
-For young working Americans, who, for example, rarely go to the doctor, Lively says why pay high premiums for a service you may not use?
-Rather, take the savings and put them into an HSA.
+For young working Americans who, for example, rarely go to the doctor, Lively says why pay high premiums for a service you may not use?
+Rather, take the savings and put them into a health savings account.
 Or for adults about to retire, the IRS allows you to put in an extra $1,000 every year over the age of 55.

-In speaking with Shobin, we wanted to understand what types of individuals Lively is best suited for and what plans they have for the future.
-He shared that Lively simplifies saving for health care designed specifically around the consumer and their spending, saving and investing needs.
-Anyone with an eligible high deductible health plan can benefit from the long-term savings potential HSAs provide.
+In speaking with Shobin Uralil, we wanted to understand what types of individuals Lively is best suited for and what plans the company has for the future.
+He shared that Lively simplifies saving for health care and is designed specifically around the consumer and their spending, saving and investing needs.
+Anyone with an eligible high-deductible health plan can benefit from the long-term savings potential HSAs provide.